4. Schema checks in a supergraph

 Overview

 The Listings team has some exciting updates ready to publish to the registry, but they need to be confident in these schema changes before publishing them to the production .
-Fortunately, there's an Apollo Studio feature to help with that: !
+Fortunately, there's an feature to help with that: !

 In this lesson, we will:

-• Learn about two types of (build checks and checks)
+• Learn about the different types of

 • Understand how fit into the overall process of updating a

-• Learn about the process in Apollo Studio
+• Learn about the process in

 In this lesson, we'll focus mainly on the high-level overview of the process.
 The next lesson will dive more into the details of how to run each check.